munshka/FastAPI-Project-with-User-Authentication-and-Sum-Calculation/README.md

 Copy code
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name

-Create a virtual environment and activate it:
+Create a virtual environment and activate it: python3 -m venv venv source venv/bin/activate

-bash
-Copy code
-python3 -m venv venv
-source venv/bin/activate
 Install the dependencies:

-bash
 Copy code
 pip install -r requirements.txt
 Configure environment variables or settings:

 Update the config.py file with your settings, such as the ACCESS_TOKEN_EXPIRE_MINUTES.

 Running the Application

 Start the FastAPI server:

-bash
-Copy code
 uvicorn main:app --reload
 The application will be available at http://127.0.0.1:8000.